 Our online form of Proforma Commercial Invoice for international shipping Air/Ocean/Sea Freight from the USA

-Commercial international shippers: Request your merchant an invoice in form acceptable by international shipping companies to international shipping by sea.
+Commercial international shippers: Request from your merchant an invoice in form acceptable by international shipping companies to international shipping by sea.
 Then

 fax or e-mail to us a copy of the invoice as a part of your international shipping documents.

 Otherwise, our clients should be able to fill out and submit a Valued Packing List as its Proforma Commercial Invoice online via link in our shipping instructions using a

 standard form acceptable by U.S. Customs.
-Upon your booking request online in our website, we will e-mail to you this link in our shipping instructions.
+Upon your booking request online in our website, we will e-mail to you this link with our shipping instructions.
 You may try the

-fully working version of the form of the international shipping document
+fully working version of the form of the international shipping document in this link.

 Notice: Each international shipping document for your international ocean freight submitted via our shipping instructions is unique.
 It is generated individually for your

 international ocean freight shipment and pre-formatted based on the information that you had provided when booked your international ocean freight shipment online.

 IMPORTANT: While submitting your international shipping documents online double-check all info in the document.
 If you see any errors or typos, then urgently re-submit the

 document or ask us to correct it via e-mail.
 During submitting your international shipping documents for your international ocean freight shipment online you will have several

 opportunities to edit and re-submit the shipping documents.
-However, as soon as shipping documents are submitted to the ocean freight carrier, all further correction be possible only at a time when you recover your international shipment at the destination.
+However, as soon as shipping documents are submitted to the ocean freight carrier, all further corrections are

+possible only at a time when you recover your international shipment at the destination.

 Importers are responsible for all fees, US Laws & International Laws.